 Nowadays, most Japanese households own a kyusu for drinking Japanese green teas after dinner or throughout the day.

-Sencha was popularized in the 18th century by a poet and monk named Baisao.
-Baisao was known for leaving the temple and selling tea around Kyoto.
+A poet and monk named Baisao popularized Sencha in the 18th century.
+People knew Baisao for leaving the temple and selling tea around Kyoto.
 His name translates as "old tea seller."
-He is regarded as the first Senchado master.
+Nowadays tea enthusiasts regard him as the first Senchado master.

 Read more: History of Senchado - The Way of Sencha

-Much like Yixing clay teapots, some kyusu teapots are unglazed or otherwise glazed using a very thin coat of clear glaze.
-As such, much importance is put on the type of clay used for crafting the kyusu.
-Various clay types that are rich in iron, zinc, copper, or manganese are favored.
+Much like Yixing clay teapots, some kyusu teapots come unglazed or otherwise glazed using a very thin coat of clear glaze.
+As such, potters put much importance on the type of clay for crafting the kyusu.
+Generally, they favor various clay types that are rich in iron, zinc, copper, or manganese.
 While brewing the tea leaves directly in the kyusu teapot, the mineral-rich clay has a direct effect on how the tea will turn out.
-Usually, the clay will soften the tea, removing unwanted bitter notes, and making it sweet and smooth.
+Usually, the clay softens the tea, removing unwanted bitter notes, and making it sweet and smooth.
 Japanese green tea enthusiasts can often tell how the clay of a specific region of Japan will affect the tea's final taste and make their purchase based on this knowledge.
 The clay also brings out the tea's gentle aroma during brewing.

 The two most popular types of clay for kyusu teapots are Banko from Yokkaichi, Mie prefecture, and Tokoname from Tokoname, Aichi prefecture.

 The Yamada family, from Tokoname, is regarded as the most notable potter family producing kyusu in Japan.
 Yamada Jozan III (1924-2005) was named a Living National Treasure in 1998.
-Making handmade kyusu teapots is not an easy trade in pottery, and kyusu artisans are highly respected throughout Japan.
+Making handmade kyusu teapots is not an easy trade in pottery.
+Thus, kyusu artisans are highly respected throughout Japan.

 Which Tea Can Be Brewed In A Kyusu Teapot?

 It is most common to brew Japanese sencha green tea in a kyusu.
-However, kyusu are also ideal for brewing other Japanese green tea varieties like genamicha, gyokuro, shincha, and hojicha.
+However, kyusu are also ideal for brewing other Japanese green tea varieties.
+For example, genamicha, gyokuro, shincha, and hojicha.
 Because the clay absorbs the tea aroma, flavors, and the tea's oils, we recommend sticking to one type.
-For example, dedicating your kyusu teapot only to Japanese green teas is a good start.
+For instance, dedicating your kyusu teapot only to Japanese green teas is a good start.
 Even roasted green teas like hojicha may impart a new flavor if you are used to brewing sencha in the kyusu.

 How To Brew Tea Using A Japanese Kyusu Teapot